-10 μl of 2X Gibson Assembly Master Mix was incubated with 6 fragments (5 fragments of 400 bp and one of 2,780 bp, with 40 bp overlap, 0.05 pmol each) in a final volume of 20 μl at 50°C for 60 minutes.
-NEB 5-alpha Competent E. coli (NEB #C2987) were transformed with 2 μl of the master mix/fragment mixture using the transformation protocol on page 8.
-Greater than 100 white colonies were observed when 1/10 of the outgrowth was spread on an ampicillin plate with IPTG/Xgal and incubated overnight.
+10 μl of 2X NEBuilder HiFi DNA Assembly Master Mix was incubated with 6 DNA fragments [4 fragments of 1,000 bp and one fragment of 1,152 bp with 80 bp overlap, and a vector of 3,373 bp (20 bp overlap), 0.05 pmol each] in a final volume of 20 μl at 50°C for 60 minutes.
+NEB 5-alpha Competent E. coli (NEB #C2987) were transformed with 2 μl of the assembled products according to the transformation protocol.
+Successfully assembled fragments produce an intact lacZ gene in the pACYC184 vector, and yield blue colonies on an IPTG/Xgal/Chloramphenicol plate when incubated overnight at 37°C after transformation.
+Greater than 100 blue colonies were observed when 1/10 of the outgrowth (500 μl) was spread on a plate.